Warranty: 10 years

 Price Range: $499–$949

 The Mattress Nerd’s Take: The Brooklyn Bedding Bowery mattress is an all-foam bed with an incredible price point that’s even lower than other value foam beds on the market.
 It also has an accommodating, responsive feel that sets it apart from classic memory foam.
 The concerns we have about the bed (it sleeps warm and isn’t supportive enough for heavyweight sleepers) are far outweighed by what we love about it: its price point, policies and versatile firmness setting.
+If you don’t think the Bowery is right for you, see our list on the best mattress for heavy people.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|